romuro-pauliv/Introduction-to-Flask/flask-tutorial/flaskr/md/template.md

 There are three blocks defined here that will be overridden in the other templates:

-1. `{% block title %}` will change the title displayed in the browser's tab and window title.
+1. `{% block title %}` will change the title displayed in the browser's tab and window title;
-2. `{% block header %}` is similar to `title` but will change the title displayed on the page.
+2. `{% block header %}` is similar to `title` but will change the title displayed on the page;
 3. `{% block content %}` is where the content of each page goes, such as the login form or a blog post.

-The base template is directy in the `templates` directory.
+The base template is directly in the `templates` directory.
 To keep the others organized, the templates for a blueprint will be placed in a directory with the same name as the blueprint.

 ----